Terryeteague/mysite-deployment-bundle/SECURITY.md

-# 🔐 Security Policy — MySite
+# 🔐 Security Policy — Machine Design AI

-Thank you for helping keep MySite and its users safe.
+Thank you for helping keep Machine Design AI and its users safe.
 This document explains our supported versions, how to report a vulnerability responsibly, and what you can expect after reporting.

 ---